 - Circle the globe 15,000 times in an airplane

 - Watch all Star Wars movies 75,000 times

 Build 10 Berlin Brandenburg airports

-As developers, we know it’s incredibly motivating to see how customers are using what you create at an exact moment at this exact moment.
+As developers, we know it’s incredibly motivating to see how users are using what you create at an exact moment at this exact moment.
 That's why we built fasttrack, a simple web-app that visualises fastlane launches in real-time.
 Every time someone launches fastlane, a rocket is being launched in the color of the corresponding tool.
-This is super motivating for me and the Fabric team to continue to deliver value to our customers:
+This is super motivating for me and the Fabric team to continue to deliver value to our users: